Search

 E-invoicing and direct payments to consumer’s netbank

-Consumer e-invoicing (B2C) in Finland allows suppliers to deliver e-invoices directly to consumers’ online banks.
-For consumers who do not use online banking, direct debit payments can also be arranged.
+Consumer e-invoicing (B2C) in Finland delivers e-invoices directly to consumers’ online banks.
+For consumers who do not use online banking, direct payments can be arranged instead.
 This service is available only for Finnish companies registered with Maventa.
-If a Finnish company needs to invoice consumers outside Finland, the only available options are email or print.
+To invoice consumers outside Finland, use email or print.

-In Finland, B2C e-invoicing to online banks requires activation through bank messaging.
-Suppliers activate consumer e-invoicing via the Sender Info (SI) message, which informs consumers of the option to receive e-invoices from that supplier.
+B2C e-invoicing requires activation through bank messaging.
+The supplier sends a Sender Info (SI) message to inform banks and consumers that the supplier is ready to send consumer e-invoices.
 Consumers then confirm their choice with a Receiver Info (RI) message.
-Additionally, suppliers can use the Receiver Proposal (RP) message to request the consumer’s e-invoice address.
+The supplier can also use a Receiver Proposal (RP) message to request the consumer’s e-invoice address.

 Consumer e-invoicing process flow

-1. The supplier’s ERP system creates and sends the SI-messages (SenderInfo) to Maventa via API, or alternatively, the customer can send them through the Maventa UI.
-A separate message must be sent for each bank the supplier wants to activate for consumer e-invoicing.
+1. The supplier’s ERP creates and sends SI-messages to Maventa via API, or the supplier sends them through the Maventa UI.
+A separate message is required for each bank.

 2. Maventa forwards the SI-messages to the operator bank.

-3. The operator bank then distributes the SI-messages to the relevant banks.
+3. The operator bank distributes the SI-messages to the relevant banks.

-4. Each bank receives the SI-message and records that the supplier is ready to send consumer e-invoices via Maventa.
-After this, the supplier becomes searchable in the e-invoice registry available in consumers’ netbanks.
+4. Each bank records that the supplier is ready to send consumer e-invoices via Maventa.
+The supplier becomes searchable in the e-invoice registry available in consumers’ netbanks.

-5. In their online bank, the consumer searches for the supplier by name or business ID and selects the option to receive e-invoices from that supplier.
+5. The consumer searches for the supplier by name or business ID in their netbank and selects the option to receive e-invoices.
 The consumer provides the identification reference requested in the SI-message (for example, a customer or reference number).

-6. The bank sends an RI-message (ReceiverInfo), a notification that the consumer wishes to receive e-invoices, to the operator bank.
+6. The bank sends an RI-message (ReceiverInfo) to the operator bank, confirming that the consumer wants to receive e-invoices.

 7. The operator bank forwards the RI-message to Maventa.

-8. Supplier’s ERP downloads the RI-message from Maventa and stores the consumer’s information on their end (to consumer registry).
+8. The supplier’s ERP downloads the RI-message from Maventa and stores the consumer’s information in its consumer registry.

-9. The supplier is now ready to send e-invoices to that consumer through the netbank.
+9. The supplier can now send e-invoices to that consumer through the netbank.

 Opening the consumer e-invoicing service

-Before using the consumer e-invoicing channel, the supplier must have an active bank network connection, have sent the SI-message, and received the RI-messages for the consumers they intend to send e-invoices to.
+Before sending consumer e-invoices, the supplier must have an active bank network connection, have sent SI-messages, and have received RI-messages for the target consumers.

 In short:

-1. Bank network connection is activated.
-For REST, verify the activation by calling GET /v1/company/profiles and checking that the status for the BANK network is active.
-When the company authorization request is submitted, a bank network activation request is automatically sent to the bank for processing.
-The activation process usually takes a few days, depending on Danske Bank’s workload.
-SI-messages can only be sent once the bank network connection is active.
+1. Activate the bank network connection.
+Verify the activation using the REST API by calling GET /v1/company/profiles and checking that the BANK network status is active.
+The activation request is sent automatically when the company authorisation request is submitted.
+Processing usually takes a few days, depending on Danske Bank’s workload.
+SI-messages can only be sent once the connection is active.

-2. SI-messages are successfully sent to each bank the supplier wishes to use.
+2. Send SI-messages to each bank the supplier wants to use.

-4. Consumer e-invoices can be created and send from the ERP.
+4. Start sending consumer e-invoices from the ERP.

 SI-messages

-The SI-message (SenderInfo) is a notification sent to the banking network, where the supplier informs banks and consumers of its readiness to send consumer e-invoices and direct debit payments.
-It essentially serves as a consumer e-invoicing agreement between the supplier and the bank.
+The SI-message (SenderInfo) notifies the banking network that the supplier is ready to send consumer e-invoices and direct payments.
+It serves as an agreement between the supplier and the bank.

-To establish a new agreement, an SI-message with MessageActionCode = ADD must be sent through the Maventa API to each bank the supplier wishes to use for consumer e-invoicing.
-After sending, you can poll the status of the message.
+To create a new agreement, send an SI-message with MessageActionCode = ADD through the Maventa API to each bank.
+After sending, poll the status of the message.

-In Maventa, the status OK is shown as soon as the message has been successfully sent to the operator bank.
-However, communication between banks may take 1–4 banking days, so possible error messages may appear even after several days.
-Once all is in order, new RI-messages from consumers will begin to flow in.
+Maventa shows the status as OK once the message has been sent to the operator bank.
+Communication between banks may take 1–4 banking days, so error messages can appear even after several days.
+Once everything is in order, RI-messages from consumers start arriving.

-If a message fails on the bank side, an error response will be returned.
-To check SI-message errors, you can first list the error IDs and then retrieve the detailed error message.
+If a message fails on the bank side, an error response is returned.
+To check SI-message errors, first list the error IDs and then retrieve the detailed error message.

-If you need to update or add information to an existing agreement, send an SI-message with the type CHANGE.
-This allows you to modify almost all fields except the billing subject code (PaymentInstructionIdentifier).
-When updating account information, e-invoice addresses, or intermediaries, both old and new elements are included.
-Other details are simply overwritten by the new values in the CHANGE message.
-If you need to change the billing subject code, the old SI-message must first be terminated with a DELETE message, and then a new one created with ADD.
+To update an existing agreement, send an SI-message with the type CHANGE.
+This allows modification of almost all fields except the billing subject code (PaymentInstructionIdentifier).
+When updating account information, e-invoice addresses, or intermediaries, include both old and new elements.
+Other details are overwritten by the new values.

 To delete a supplier agreement entirely, send an SI-message with the type DELETE.
-This will also remove all consumer agreements (RI-messages) linked to that supplier agreement.
+This also removes all consumer agreements (RI-messages) linked to that agreement.

-Implementation guidelines (Notification Service Guidelines 2.01) and a tool for creating SI-messages (Invoicer Message Program) can be found on Finance Finland’s webpage.
+Implementation guidelines (Notification Service Guidelines 2.01) and a tool for creating SI-messages (Invoicer Message Program) are available on Finance Finland’s webpage.

-Note: All B2C FI traffic is routed through our intermediary bank, Danske Bank, so the SI-message must always include DABAFIHH as the sender operator code.
+All B2C traffic in Finland is routed through Maventa’s intermediary bank, Danske Bank.
+The SI-message must always include DABAFIHH as the sender operator code.

-SI-messages (and RP-messages) can also be sent through the Maventa user interface (B2C messages → Sent messages).
-Messages can be uploaded either as separate files (one per message) or as a combined file containing multiple messages.
-The latter format is generated by the Invoicer Message tool available from Finance Finland’s website.
+SI-messages (and RP-messages) can also be sent through the Maventa UI (B2C messages → Sent messages).
+Messages can be uploaded as separate files (one per message) or as a combined file containing multiple messages.
+The combined format is generated by the Invoicer Message tool from Finance Finland’s website.

-Consumer invoices must include a billing subject code, PaymentInstructionIdentifier, an identifier defined by the sender in the SI-message.
+Consumer invoices must include a billing subject code (PaymentInstructionIdentifier), defined by the sender in the SI-message.
 This code specifies the reason for payment and links the invoice to the correct consumer e-invoicing agreement.

-A single supplier may have multiple SI-messages with different billing subject codes.
-When sending consumer e-invoices, the same billing subject code used in the SI-message must also be included in the invoice XML.
+A single supplier can have multiple SI-messages with different billing subject codes.
+When sending consumer e-invoices, the billing subject code in the invoice must match the one defined in the corresponding SI-message.

-To ensure that the reason for payment is displayed to consumers in their online banking, it should also be specified in the SellerInvoiceTypeText element:
+To display the reason for payment in the consumer’s netbank, also specify it in the SellerInvoiceTypeText element:

 <SellerInvoiceDetails>